 How to Sell a House Without A Realtor in Vermont by Owner?

-1. When is the Right Time to Sell a House in Vermont?
+Step 1: Determine the Best Time to Sell a House in Vermont

 The home-buying season in Vermont starts in late fall and runs throughout the winter.
 The best months to sell your homes in Vermont are November and December.
 You get up to $29,000 more than the average sale price by selling your home in November.